priyam731/priyam731/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
 👋 Hi there!
-I'm Priyam Sri<br><br>🌟 Current Work:<br>I'm currently exploring the fascinating world of AI/ML 🤖, focusing on model training and building intelligent applications that make a difference!<br><br>📚 Learning Journey:<br>Diving into MERN stack development 🌐, I'm enhancing my skills in MongoDB, Express.js, React, and Node.js while integrating AI capabilities into my projects.<br><br>❓ Ask Me About:<br>Curious about machine learning, backend development, or how to combine them?
+I'm Priyam Sri<br><br>🌟 Current Work:<br>a passionate Full Stack Developer who loves building fast, clean, and user-centric web applications.

+💻 I work across the stack, combining elegant frontend design with efficient backend logic.
+My toolset includes React, Tailwind CSS, Node.js, Express, MongoDB, and Flutter, enabling me to deliver scalable solutions from concept to deployment.<br><br>❓ Ask Me About:<br>Curious about machine learning, backend development, or how to combine them?
 Let's chat! 💬<br><br>🤝 Collaboration:<br>I'm always looking for exciting projects to collaborate on!
 If you have an idea or need help, let's connect and innovate together! 🚀<br><br>

 ## 🌐 Socials: